LaWebcapsule/orbits/README.md

 ```bash
 npm install @wbce/orbits-core
 ```

-### Docker compose

-You can use the docker-compose.yml in order to run your app.
-- Put the file at the root of your Orbits directory (for example, at ./src/examples/basic-bash-example)
-- launch a docker-compose process with the `docker compose up` command.
-If you opt for this way of working, you still need to [install the depencies](#standard-installation)

 ## Testing
 In each specific package, go to the `/specs/` folder.
 There is a `main.spec.ts`.